jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Multinomial-Regression.md

 # Ordinal Regression
-With ordinal categorical variables, we will discuss the proportional odds logistic regression model, which can account for ordering using cumulative probabilities.
+With ordinal categorical variables, use the proportional odds logistic regression model, which can account for ordering using cumulative probabilities.

 A cumulative probability for $$Y$$ is the probability that $$Y$$ falls at or below a particular point.
 For outcome category $$j$$, the cumulative probability is